yeasy/learning_pickleball/10_footwork_en.md

 Footwork is the soul of all ball sports.

-Excellent footwork allows players to always hit the ball in the most comfortable position.
-Conversely, without good footwork, no matter how good the hand skill is, it is difficult to play a good game.
+Excellent footwork allows players to always hit the ball in a comfortable position.
+Conversely, without good footwork, no matter how good the hand skill is, it is difficult to play an advanced game.

-The purpose of footwork is to leave enough time and space for the body to hit the ball in a comfortable position.
+The purpose of footwork is to leave enough time and space for the body to hit the ball from a comfortable position.

 ## Footwork Types

-Common footwork includes striding, breaking, and jumping.
+Common footwork includes stride step, cross steps, jump step, and skip step.

-Stride refers to the action of striding the legs out in the direction of motion.
-The stride is large and is generally used for the last step in running, which can stabilize the center of gravity.
+Stride steps refers to the action of striding the legs out in the direction of motion.
+The stride is large and is generally used for the last step in running, which can help stabilize the body.

-Shredded steps are the movements of moving your legs crossed quickly.
-Shredded steps are smaller steps and are generally used to move quickly or fine-tune your body position.
+Cross steps are the movements of moving your legs crossed quickly.
+Cross steps are smaller steps and are generally used to move quickly or fine-tune your body position.

-Jumping refers to the action of moving quickly by jumping.
-The jumping speed is the fastest and the pace is the largest.
-It is generally used in the situation where you need to hit the ball in time.
-You need to pay attention to stabilize the center of gravity as soon as possible after landing.
+Jumping steps to the action of moving quickly by jumping.
+The jumping speed is the fastest and the moving distance is the largest.
+It is generally used in the situation when you do not have enough time to hit the ball by running.
+You need to stabilize the body as soon as possible after landing.

-Stepping is a small jump to quickly adjust the body to prepare to hit the ball or prepare to move.
+Skiping steps are small jumps to quickly adjust the body to prepare to hit the ball or prepare to move.

-Singles have a large running range and can be combined with running movements.
-The doubles footwork is mostly local footwork, which can properly lower the center of gravity and improve the stability of the shot.
+Singles have a large running range and can use steps mainly with the running movements.
+The doubles footwork is mostly not far, hence players can properly lower the body and improve the stability of the shot.

 ## When to use